kaevans/privatelink-dns/README.md

 ## Acknowledgement
 Thanks to [Daniel Mauser](https://github.com/dmauser/PrivateLink/tree/master/DNS-Integration-Scenarios) for his excellent articles on Private Link that helped me to understand the problem.

-Special thanks to [Jim Dierkes](https://www.linkedin.com/in/jimdierkes/) for his help explaining and the Bind configuration.
+Special thanks to [Jim Dierkes](https://www.linkedin.com/in/jimdierkes/) for his help explaining the Bind configuration and providing samples.